walmav/spire-katacoda/postgres/step8.md

 `cat postgres/pg_hba.conf`{{execute}}

-The `spiffe-helper` configuration specifies where the certificates and key are placed.
+The `spiffe-helper` configuration for Postgres specifies where the certificates and key are placed.
 The `certDir` directory is shared by both the `postgres` and `spiffe-helper` containers within the pod: